Monday, November 5, 2018

 Reception to follow in the Albertus Room

-The Judge Ruby Kless Sondock Lectureship in Legal Ethics Jurist-In-Residence program, starting its third year, brings sitting jurists to campus for a day of interaction with students, faculty and the Houston legal community.
+The Justice Ruby Kless Sondock Lectureship in Legal Ethics Jurist-In-Residence program, starting its third year, brings sitting jurists to campus for a day of interaction with students, faculty and the Houston legal community.
 Each jurist provides a lecture on a legal ethics issue important to the community.

 "Through the Sondock Jurist In Residence Program, the Law Center brings outstanding jurists to the campus who will give lectures and meet with UHLC faculty, alumni and students," said Law Center Dean Leonard M. Baynes.
 "These interactions will bring the Law Center community closer to the bench so we can learn from each other.
 It also will help inspire our students to be the next generation of outstanding jurists.
 We are very proud to host the Jurist in Residence Program so aptly named after Justice Ruby Kless Sondock who is a role model and trailblazer."
 "Justice Ruby Sondock is truly a living legend," said Professor Meredith Duncan who coordinates the program.
 "It is a privilege for UHLC to host prominent jurists from around the country in her honor.
 We are thrilled for the opportunities this program provides for our students, faculty and the Houston legal community."